SPCUNY Faculty Fellows Application and FAQ

 What are Faculty Fellows?

 A significant number of CUNY faculty at all levels make public-facing work at the intersection of art and social justice, collaborating with diverse communities at CUNY campuses and throughout the city.
 This kind of labor complements and informs faculty members’ scholarly and pedagogic work, but remains largely unassisted, unacknowledged, and isolated.
 The SPCUNY grants for faculty aim to change this by assembling a cohort of faculty and students who are working to develop an independent project at the intersection of art and social justice.
-Fellows will receive $3,000 stipends towards the fulfillment of their public-facing project, access to Materials for the Arts, and communications/publicity support.
+Fellows will receive $4,000 stipends towards the fulfillment of their public-facing project, access to Materials for the Arts, and communications/publicity support.
+(Please note: stipends are subject to taxes and fringe deductions, which vary by CUNY campus and employment status).

 What will be required of SPCUNY Faculty Fellows?